 The secondary grading periods (grades 9-12) shall be six weeks in length.
 Progress Book is available to parents to check grades.
-Interim reports will be mailed to parents/guardians of any student who does not have access to a computer.
-Teachers are required to have sufficient graded assignments, quizzes, tests, projects, etc., to fairly evaluate each student at the mid-point and end of each grading period.
+Interim reports will be mailed to parents/guardians of any student who does not

 COMPUTING FINAL GRADES FOR YEAR-LONG COURSES